rahulyhg/http_database/readme.md

 Some database drivers (such as PDO, PostgreSQL, Oracle, ODBC) might require a full DSN string to be provided.
 If that is the case, you should use the ‘dsn’ configuration setting, as if you’re using the driver’s underlying native PHP extension, like this:

-Here is a `config.php` file for a MySQL database named “inspections,” accessed with a MySQL user named “website” and a password of “s3cr3tpa55w0rd,” with MySQL running on the same server as the website, with the standard port of 3306.
+Here is a `config.php` file for a MySQL database named “world,” accessed with a MySQL user named “root” and a password of “password,” with MySQL running on the same server as the website, with the standard port of 3306.
 All tables may be accessed by *Database to API* except for “cache” and “passwords,” and among the accessible tables, the “password_hint” column may not be accessed via *Database to API*.
 All of this is registered to create an API named “facility-inspections”.

 ```php